readthedocs/readthedocs.org/docs/user/guides/setup-single-sign-on-github-gitlab-bitbucket.rst

 Organization permissions
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-To change your Organization's settings,
+To change your :ref:`Organization <commercial/organization:Organizations>`'s settings,
 you need to be an *owner* of that organization.

 You can validate your ownership of the Organization with these steps: